ThisMahdi/Iran-Khodro-Sms/README.md

 ## Requirements :

-In order to use this code, these modules needs to be install on your operating system.
+In order to use this code, these modules needs to be installed on your operating system.

 * `Kavenegar (if you want to use this API)`